Bhumikakhulbe/SQL-/README.md

 This project focuses on cleaning and transforming raw datasets using SQL to prepare them for analysis.
 The cleaning process involves identifying and correcting missing values, duplicates, inconsistent formatting, and incorrect data types.

-The following steps were applied to clean the dataset:
+The following steps were applied to clean the dataset (layoffs.csv):

 1. Removed duplicate records